Camino Guidebooks and Apps

 A Pilgrim’s Guide: Various Routes, John Brierley

-Most of the guides have 2019, 2021 or 2022 editions.
+Most of the guides have recent (2022-2024) editions.

-Brierley is the “grandfather” of Camino guidebook authors and he’s been producing guides and maps for many years . . . and for many routes.
+Brierley was the “grandfather” of Camino guidebook authors and he’s been producing guides and maps for many years . . . and for many routes.
 You can get Brierley guides for the full Camino Francés, the Francés from Sarria, the Finisterre/Muxía route, the Portugués from Lisbon, the Sanabrés/Invierno, and the Inglés.

 Village to Village guide del norte, book cover.